 That style of story has fallen out of fashion.
 More challenging to write, and more suspenseful to read, is the story where we, the reader, have a restricted view.
 It's like looking through a submarine's periscope and trying to understand what's going on.
-It's used in the classic detective novel: we have only have information that the detective sees or is told about and we try to solve the puzzle as if we're the detective, too.
+It's used in the classic detective novel: we have only have information that the detective sees or is told about and we try to solve the puzzle as if we're the detective, or a better one.
 Most novels in all other genres are also restricted to one person's point of view, either in the first person: 'Miller punched her and she fell before I had time to catch her' or the third person: 'Miller punched her and she fell before Davey had time to catch her.'
-We, the readers, find that form congenial because we, too, live in a world, one that includes our interior world, that we see and know imperfectly.
+We, the readers, find that form congenial because we, too, live in a world that includes our interior world, that we see and know imperfectly.
 This is also true for our interior world, as who truly knows themselves?

 Stories are about characters doing things, heading somewhere perhaps, either a physical location (Oregon, Middle Earth) and certainty aiming for an emotional destination (marital bliss, forgiveness) or a situation (peace, justice, the solution of the crime).
 You have to show the characters acting, and show why they are acting, or else the story isn't a story, it's just one damn thing after another.
 'I, Huck Finn, ran away from home and then I did this and then I did that and then I headed west.'
 But that's not why we read The Adventures of Huckleberry Finn.
 We read it to share Huck's inner adventure, how he responds to moral and physical tests.
 We see him change and grow into a moral man by the choices he makes.

 So how do you do that?
 How do you describe the inner mental and moral actions and changes as well as the exterior physical action in a way that tells your reader about why the characters, especially the protagonist, make the choices they do, and what actions spring from those choices?
 How do you do that when you can only see out of one character's eyes?